OpelexProject/OpelexProject.github.io/_posts/2021-04-09-#6-Interview-with-Sheldon-Williamson.md

 {% include podcast.html id=page.podcastId %}

-An interview with Prof. Sheldon Williamson of the Ontario Tech University, Canata.
+An interview with Prof. Sheldon Williamson of the Ontario Tech University, Canada.
 <!-- more -->
 ### Show Notes